umsi211F2025/umsi211-f25-course-resources/week6/session11/react_development_and_debugging.md

   1. Check if the styles you expect are actually applied
   2. If not, debug style application
   3. If so, debug .css style contents

----

-## Debug Style Application

-- Common display issue is that style you think is applied is actually not.

-- Select an element in the Elements panel
-- Look at the Styles pane to see what styles are applied
-- If the style you expect is not there, create a test:
-    - Take a screenshot of styles panel and paste into CoPilot
-    - Explain what style you expected to be applied to that element
-    - Ask it to create an automated test to check that the style is applied
-- Then try to fix it
-    - Ask copilot to generate possible explanations for why the style is not applied
-    - Ask it to verify which of those explanations is correct, and only then try to fix